Maus (band)

 Maus is a rock band from Iceland, formed in 1993.
 The band consists of Birgir Örn "Biggi" Steinarsson on vocals and guitar, Daníel "Danni" Þorsteinsson on drums, Eggert Gíslason on bass, and Páll Ragnar "Palli" Pálsson on guitar.
 Most of their songs are sung in Icelandic, though English versions of some songs have been released, as well as some original songs in English.

-The band was active releasewise from 1994 to 2004 but still continue to play live.
-They released five studio albums, a number of singles and a compilation that also featured one new song and an bonus cd featuring unreleased demo's and remixes.
+The band was active release-wise from 1994 to 2004 but still continue to play live.
+They released five studio albums, a number of singles and a compilation that also featured one new song and a bonus CD with unreleased demo's and remixes.

+History

 The band was very active with live performances in and outside their native country.
 Abroad their most noticeable gigs where at the CMJ, Summerstage and touring Denmark.
 While active the band appeared at every Iceland Airwaves music festival including the first one.
 They were a popular supporting band for foreign bands who would visit Iceland.
 Those included bands/artists as Coldplay, Blonde Redhead, Ash, Ian Brown, Keane, Modest Mouse, and Placebo.
 Furthermore, Roger O'Donnell from The Cure has appeared as a guest keyboardist on their album Lof mér að falla að þínu eyra.

 In December 2004 Maus went on a hiatus.
 Band members decided to pursue other interests, academic and otherwise, outside of Iceland.
 Meanwhile, members were working on several music projects including Fræ (Palli's band), Sometime (Danni's band) and Biggi's solo project.
 Palli (as Páll Ragnar Pálsson) has become a respected classical composer after receiving his PhD in music from the Estonian Academy of Music and Theatre in Tallinn.
 Birgir became a screenwriter and won the Icelandic film awards Edda with co-writer and director Baldvin Z for the film Life in a Fishbowl (or Vonarstræti), named after a popular track from Maus's fifth studio album, Musick.

 In August 2013 all four members of Maus found themselves living in Reykjavík simultaneously, for the first time since the split.
 In November the same year they came together to play at a concert celebrating the 20 year birthday of local alternative and rock radio station X977 for a full house at Listasafn Reykjavíkur.
 The following spring they played at the Aldrei fór ég suður music festival in Ísafjörður.
 Two festival gigs followed that summer, at the first Secret Solstice festival and at metal festival Eistnaflug.